 Wear Item Limited Warranty (3 Years/36,000 Miles)

-This warranty covers the repair or replacement of items that wear, including:
+This warranty covers the repairs or replacements of items that wear, including:

 - Brake pad/shoe linings